dkvz/win-personal-shortcuts/README.md

 Meant to associate keyboard events to running or stopping things.

-The main use case is to replace the Nvidia ShadowPlay start & stop recording with this and OBS Studio.
+The main use case is to replace the Nvidia ShadowPlay start & stop recording with this and OBS Studio and I should probably rename the project to reflect that.

 Appears in the system tray when started.